Valley Hope - O'Neill Philosophy

 The O’Neill Valley Hope facility accommodates up to 76 residents at a time.
 Website photographs depict a single-story treatment and residential building surrounded by open spaces, outdoor gathering spots, and a chapel.
 The rural setting is about 40 miles from the South Dakota border.

 Clients are permitted to bring cell phones with them to treatment, which are subject to usage regulations.
 Few other details regarding living arrangements and related offerings are available.
-However, a total of 15 individuals polled by Rehabs.com – a mix of alumni and loved ones of clients – granted highly favorable ratings of 4.5 out of five stars on average for the facility's cleanliness and upkeep, and 4.1 for meals and nutrition.
-Alumni also expressed satisfaction with opportunities for exercise and leisure activities, with a 3.7-star average rating.
+However, nine individuals polled by Rehabs.com – a mix of alumni and loved ones of clients – granted highly favorable ratings for the center's cleanliness and available activities.

 WHAT ALUMNI SAY